100383960/DeterministicMethods/README.md

 # DeterministicMethods

-GitHub repository containing algorithms of deterministic methods for the course "Introduction to Robot Planning" from the Master's in Robotics and Automation at the U
+GitHub repository containing algorithms of deterministic methods for the course "Introduction to Robot Planning" from the Master's in Robotics and Automation at the University Carlos III de Madrid.

 ## Table of Contents